tangrams/tangram-docs/pages/draw.md

 Applies to `lines`.
 Draws an outline around the feature. `outline` elements can take any `lines` style parameters.

+####`placement`
+Optional _string_, one of `vertex`, `spaced`, `midpoint`, or `centroid`.
+Defines the placement method of a `point` drawn on a `line`.

+Applies to `points` when used to draw line or polygon features.

+- `placement: vertex`: place points at line/polygon vertices
+- `placement: midpoint`: place points at line/polygon segment midpoints (better for shields where you want them away from ambiguous intersections)
+- `placement: spaced`: place points along a line/polygon at fixed intervals defined in pixels with `placement_spacing`; useful for symbols like one-way street arrows where consistent spacing is desirable

+####`placement_min_length_ratio`
+Optional _number_.
+Default is `1`.
+No units.

+Applies to `line` styles.
+Specifies the minimum line segment length as a ratio to the width of the point being placed.
+This prevents points drawn on lines (such as road shields) from being drawn on line segments which are smaller than the point itself.

+Examples:

+- `placement_min_length_ratio: 1` (default value) will only place points on line segments that are at least as long as the point itself (the point must fit 100% along the line segment)
+- `placement_min_length_ratio: 0` disables this behavior by allowing a point to place on a line segment of any length (minimum length of 0).
+- `placement_min_length_ratio: 2` requires the line segment to be at least twice as long as the point
+- `placement_min_length_ratio: 0.5` requires the line segment to be only 50% as long as the point

+####`placement_spacing`
+Optional _integer_, _stops_, or _function_.
+Units are `px`.
+Default is `80px`.

+Applies to `points` styles, when `placement: spaced` is defined.

 ####`priority`
 Optional _integer_ or _function_.
 Default is the local system's max integer value.